 Getting Everyone Involved

-In order to get the most possible out of the organizational development process, everyone in the organization should be involved.
+In order to get the most possible out of this process, everyone in the organization should be involved.
 When it comes to identifying a problem that needs to be solved, it doesn't matter whether the report of the issue came from the CEO, or the entry level employee.
 Ideas for solutions should also be sought from all levels of an organization.

 By taking ideas from everyone, it is more likely that the best solutions to problems will be found.
 Another benefit is that employees are more likely to accept changes when they know that they had a hand in developing the changes in the first place.